geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-24/meeting-transcript.md

 ##### **Qazalin** [[00:34:23](https://www.youtube.com/watch?v=Dm83mY6ONks&t=2063)]
 And then all the shapes, all the extra shapes are local.
-Like if you have a kernel that's outputting a 32 by 32, the shapetracker of that one becomes something in the local kernel AST.
+Like if you have a kernel that's outputting a 32 by 32, the ShapeTracker of that one becomes something in the local kernel AST.
 It's like the kernel graph will only know of sizes.

 ##### **Geohot** [[00:34:42](https://www.youtube.com/watch?v=Dm83mY6ONks&t=2082)]